evert/evert.github.com/_posts/2022/2022-01-29-get-request-bodies.md

 bodies will give you such poor interopability that it's worth continuing to not do this.

-In 2019 I've [opened a ticket][7] to request to fix this in the next HTTP spec which was taken seriously and now the upcoming HTTP/1.1 is going to include the following text:
+In 2019 I've [opened a ticket][7] to request to fix this, and they listened.
+The upcoming HTTP/1.1 is going to include the following text:

 > Although request message framing is independent of the method used,
 > content received in a GET request has no generally defined semantics,
 > cannot alter the meaning or target of the request, and might lead
 > some implementations to reject the request and close the connection
 > because of its potential as a request smuggling attack (Section 11.2
+> of HTTP/1.1).
+>
-> of [HTTP/1.1]).>A client SHOULD NOT generate content in a GET
+> A client SHOULD NOT generate content in a GET
 > request unless it is made directly to an origin server that has
 > previously indicated, in or out of band, that such a request has a
 > purpose and will be adequately supported.>An origin server SHOULD